wire-fire/UVM_EE-1100/README.md

 ## Lesson_Slides
 <br/>Slide decks for each lab in the EE-1100 course.
 These should be edited when needed, especially the office hours slides.
 ## Template_Rubric
 <br/>The report template and rubric that can be used for any of the labs/design challenges.
-Includes LaTeX code that created the template .pdf.
+Includes LaTeX code that created the template and rubric .pdf files.